Distracted Driving Accidents In Michigan

 - Talking to or paying attention to passengers while driving instead of focusing on the road.
 This can be a major problem in situations where there are young children in the car that parents are focusing on or when groups of teens are driving together.

 - Adjusting the music or the vehicle controls.
-Drivers often look away when changing the CD or the song on their iPod, when adjusting the heat or air conditioning or when otherwise interacting with the controls in the car.
+Drivers often look away when changing the song on their devices, when adjusting the heat or air conditioning, or when otherwise interacting with the controls in the car.

-- Eating, drinking, smoking or putting on makeup.
-All of these behaviors not only result in taking the eyes off the road, but also necessitate taking at least one hand off of the wheel.
+- Eating, drinking, smoking, or putting on makeup.
+All of these behaviors not only result in taking the eyes off the road but also necessitate taking at least one hand off the wheel.

 - Using a navigation system or a map.
 Entering information into your GPS when driving also causes you to take your eyes off the road and hands off the wheel.
 Even looking at old-fashioned maps can be dangerous.

 - Reaching for objects in the car.
 Drivers may take their eyes off the road and their hands off the steering wheel if something falls in the vehicle or if they need to access something from the back of the car or the passenger side.

 - Watching a movie or reading.
 More and more cars are equipped with distracting screens and electronic devices.
 Drivers may be too focused on these and not focused enough on driving safely.